tribbloid/spookystuff/README.md

 Each query is a combination of 3 parts: Context, Action Plan and Extraction.

-**Context** represents input and output data of a data collection job in key-value format.
-They are usually created independently as strings or key-value pairs, but are carried around by Action Plans and Pages as metadata through query's lifespan.
+**Context** represents input and output data of a scraping job in key-value format.
+They are generally created as strings or key-value pairs, then be carried around by Action Plans and Pages as metadata through a query's lifespan.

-**Context** can be created from any Spark parallelization or transformation (though this is rarely used), e.g.:
+**Context** can be defined from any Spark parallelization or transformation (though this is rarely used), e.g.:
 ```
 - sc.parallelize("Metallica","Megadeth","Slayer","Anthrax")

 - sc.parallelize(Map("first name"->"Taylor","last name"=>"Swift"), Map("first name"->"Avril","last name"->"Lavigne"))

 - sc.parallelize("Taylor\tSwift", "Avril\tLavigne").csvToMap("first name\tlast name", "\t")